Find out how to fill out the Tenancy Tribunal form and what supporting information you need to provide.

-Do not attach original documents, photographs, or bank statements.
-You can bring these to mediation or the Tribunal hearing.
+Do not include original documents, photos, or bank statements.
+You can bring these to the mediation or the hearing.

-- tenancy agreement (if there’s no written tenancy agreement, note this on your application)
+- the tenancy agreement (if there’s no written tenancy agreement, note this on your application)

 - 14-day notice to remedy (if any)